 Patients with symptoms that are difficult to control can be referred to our medical outpatient clinic where they will be assessed by a senior doctor with expertise in palliative care.
 Changing medication or alternative interventions might be recommended to relieve symptoms.

-Scholl Wellbeing Centre:
+Your Hospice Your Way at the Scholl Wellbeing Centre: